Slicer/Slicer/Docs/developer_guide/python_faq.md

 ### Adding reusable widgets provided by modules

-Most Slicer core modules provide a set of resuable, conigurable GUI widgets that can help developers in building their module's user interface.
+Most Slicer core modules provide a set of reusable, configurable GUI widgets that can help developers in building their module's user interface.

 For example, Volumes module offers a widget that can display and edit basic properties of volume nodes: